deannalenore/exercise-tracker-capstone/README.md

 # Project Title
-Exercise Tracker
+FITrack

 # Description
-Exercise Tracker is an easy-to-use web app that enables users to log their daily exercise while keeping up with their fitness goals and progress.
+FITrack is an easy-to-use web app that enables users to log their daily exercise while keeping up with their fitness goals and progress.

 # Built With
 - React